stewthestew/anime.rs/README.md

 - **Bouncing equals**: A bouncing equals sign animation.

 # Usage
+OUTDATED.
+You need to add a start and end now
 ``` rust
 fn main() {
     let mut name = String::new();